Be Alert, Stay Safe

 - Do not attempt to move a downed line with anything.

 - If your vehicle is making contact with energized wires, the tires or other grounded parts may start to melt and burn.
 If your vehicle is on fire, jump out and away from the vehicle so that no part of your body touches the equipment and the ground at the same time.
 Continue jumping away from the vehicle with your feet together, downhill if possible, until you are well away from the vehicle.
-Be sure to visually check for any wires on the ground or in your path away from the equipment before jumping.
+Be sure to visually check for any wires on the ground when jumping.